This handy guide includes information on South African business culture, hierarchy, negotiations, and etiquette in South Africa.

-At work business, people are generally dressed more or less conservatively.
+At work, people generally dress more or less conservatively.
 Do not be surprised, however, to also come across people dressed in traditional African garments at work or during business meetings.
 This is certainly common during evening gatherings and dinners.

 Wining and dining

 Business lunches and dinners are very common in South Africa.
 Also, business breakfasts are quite popular.
-Although actual negotiations are not carried out during a meal, business may be discussed.
+Although actual negotiations don’t generally occur during a meal, business may come up.

-It is common to exchange business cards at a meeting, and it is often done before or at the very end.
+It is common to exchange business cards at a meeting.
+This often happens before or at the very end.